Staff Profile

 Expertise

-I have completed exercise and physiology projects which have been published in high impact research journals.
-These projects involved exercise testing high-risk patient groups, phlebotomy and cannulation, ECG placement and interpretation, sample handling and analysis, continuous glucose monitoring data and quantifying rare cells in the blood by flow cytometry.
+I am currently focussed on big health data analytics.
+I have previously completed exercise and physiology projects involving exercise testing high-risk patient groups, phlebotomy and cannulation, ECG placement and interpretation, sample handling and analysis, continuous glucose monitoring data and quantifying rare cells in the blood by flow cytometry.

 Qualifications